isomerpages/cris-stcc/_leaders/Management Team/Dr Robin Chan.md

 Prior to joining STCC, he held senior scientific and strategic roles in biotechnology, where he led the development of multi-omics research platforms and cross-institutional academic–industry collaborations.</p>
-<p>At STCC, Dr Chan focuses on strengthening translational research platforms,
+<p>At STCC, Dr Chan's work focuses on strengthening translational research
-supporting investigator-initiated studies, and fostering strategic partnerships that bridge healthcare institutions, academia, and industry.
+platforms, supporting investigator-initiated studies, and fostering strategic partnerships that bridge healthcare institutions, academia, and industry.
 He is committed to enabling high-quality, clinically relevant research and supporting clinician-scientists in translating scientific discoveries into meaningful patient impact.</p>
 <p>&nbsp;</p>